c-img

 Social Security Disability Lawyers in Raleigh Fighting to Help Clients Obtain Full Benefits

-Brent Adams & Associates of Raleigh, N.C., is a law firm dedicated to helping individuals obtain SSDI benefits.
-Our lawyers understand how the Social Security Administration assesses claims and will put our knowledge to work for you.
+Brent Adams & Associates of Raleigh, NC, is a law firm dedicated to helping individuals obtain SSDI benefits.
+Our lawyers understand how the Social Security Administration (SSA) assesses claims and will put our knowledge to work for you.

-If you or a family member has recently been denied benefits, you must hire an attorney to act as your legal advocate.
-In most instances, filing an appeal is time-sensitive, so you must ensure you complete all critical deadlines.
+If you or a family member has recently been denied benefits, you must hire a Social Security disability attorney to act as your legal advocate.
+In most instances, filing an appeal is time-sensitive, so you must ensure you meet all critical deadlines.
 Contact our law offices immediately and ask to schedule a free initial consultation so that we may review your claim and determine what legal options may be available.

 What Are the Advantages of Hiring a Social Security Disability Lawyer?

-• Your lawyer can help prepare you by explaining how the hearing process will proceed, determining what witnesses should be called on your behalf, and providing you with necessary legal representation.
+• Your lawyer can help prepare you by explaining how the hearing process will proceed, determining what witnesses should be called on your behalf, and providing you with the necessary legal representation

 Brent Adams & Associates has extensive experience with all aspects of the claims and appeals process and will work diligently to help you obtain SSDI benefits.